 Youth Leadership Development

-We are excited to announce YLD 2.0!
-Signups are now open for youth to join the club!
-This year we will be offering several options for youth in Northern Kentucky to join YLD!
+We are offering several options for youth in Northern Kentucky to join YLD!
 We are excited to continue club with our school and community partners, as well as introducing a new virtual community club open to youth not enrolled at a YLD partner school site in Boone, Cambell, and Kenton County.

 Youth Leadership Development will continue to offer in-person and virtual services.
 Staff will be sharing fun activities and challenges on our various social media accounts as well.
 Be sure you or your parent/guardian follow and check daily!